This post was last updated on May 26th, 2022 at 09:31 am.

 Very Important Note: In the section above when discussing the balance sheet’s equity, keep in mind that in a fund accounting system this is broken out across multiple funds.
 It’s not lumped together as one number like a for-profit accounting system or the above section alludes to.
 This is a very important distinction to understand because it does add a level (or two) of complexity to the various financial statements that are not shown in this section.
 We kept the above section very basic on purpose, to explain the financial statements’ relationship.

 Cash flow report

-We recommend reviewing this quick Khan video on how the cash flow report relates to the other two financial statement before moving on.
+We recommend reviewing this quick Khan video on how the cash flow report relates to the other two financial statements before moving on.

 Best Church Finance Software Summary

 These seven rules are essential and the bare minimum for having the best church finance software for your organization.
-It must be compliant with FASB to avoid getting audited by the IRS and allows the organization to keep their tax exempt status.
-The church finance software must allow the separation of restricted and unrestricted funds by providing financial statements for each category that self balance.
-Lastly the organization’s financial statements must correlate with each other.
+It must be compliant with FASB to avoid getting audited by the IRS and allows the organization to keep its tax-exempt status.
+The church finance software must allow the separation of restricted and unrestricted funds by providing financial statements for each category that self-balance.
+Lastly, the organization’s financial statements must correlate with each other.
 As you can see, having the best church finance software must check off a lot of boxes to get just the bare minimum in one package.
-And yet, we have’t even touched on things like ease of use, monthly reconciliations, other financial reporting- like budgets, and so on.
+And yet, we haven’t even touched on things like ease of use, monthly reconciliations, and other financial reporting- like budgets, and so on.